 The NYISO expects a tailored availability metric to provide benefits to the reliability and efficiency of the grid that will increase over time.
-The project is currently underway, with the anticipated Market Design Complete in 2020 and the implementation in 2021.
+This project achieved Market Design Complete in 2020, and is targeted for implementation in 2021.
+Initial summer/winter Peak Load Window values for wind and solar resources that were proposed will be revised every four years as part of a recurring study.
 From the Market Design Concept Proposed to implementation, this project is expected to be a medium effort with normal resourcing considerations.